blockchain-unica/social-good/Categories/Financial_Inclusion/trustedlendingcircles.md

 * **Mutual Insurance**.
 The fourth product is an insurance platform which involves smart contracts to evaluates whether or not a set of non-subjective criteria was met (i.e. drought, low rainfall..) and pay out accordingly.

-The whole platform use its own token Trustcoin (an ERC20 [token](https://etherscan.io/address/0xcb94be6f13a1182e4a4b6140cb7bf2025d28e41b) on Ethereum) for services fees.
+The whole platform use its own token Trustcoin (an ERC20 [token](https://etherscan.io/address/0xcb94be6f13a1182e4a4b6140cb7bf2025d28e41b) on Ethereum) for  fees and rewards.

 ### Online references
 * White paper (archive version): https://web.archive.org/web/20170928134451/https://bravenewcoin.com/assets/Whitepapers/WeTrustWhitePaper.pdf